 Prerequisite policy measures is a term that refers to actions which are put in place to:

-- allow environmental water to be released on top of other instream flows, including during unregulated flow events.
+- allow water for the environment to be released on top of other instream flows, including during unregulated flow events.

 When setting the Sustainable Diversion Limit, the Murray-Darling Basin Authority assumed that the actions to deliver the above outcomes would be in place to allow the maximum environmental benefit from use of the Commonwealth’s licensed environmental water.
 Without this implementation, more water would be required to meet the environmental outcomes of the Basin Plan, leaving less for consumptive purposes.

 Prerequisite policy measures are applied during the operation of the Sustainable Diversion Limit (SDL) Adjustment Mechanism in the Basin Plan.
 The extent to which these actions are implemented by 30 June 2019 in the River Murray and the Murrumbidgee, affects the size of any SDL adjustment in 2019 and 2024.